Sherburn, North Yorkshire: History

 In 2011 excavations to the east of the present village uncovered the remains of a large Anglo Saxon settlement.
 In 1096, Sherburn was listed in the Domesday Book as within the ancient wapentake of Toreshou.
 By the 13th century, Sherburn parish was within Buckrose wapentake.
 It was historically part of the East Riding of Yorkshire until 1974.
 From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.

-St. Hilda's Church is a Grade II* listed building and forms part of the Sykes Churches Trail.
+St Hilda's Church, Sherburn is a Grade II* listed building and forms part of the Sykes Churches Trail.
 It was restored by C. Hodgson Fowler for Sir Tatton Sykes between 1909 and 1912.
 This included the addition of the tower.
 The Grade II listed village cross was given to the village by Sir Tatton Sykes in thanksgiving for the restoration for the church and was designed by Temple Moore.
 In October 2019 thieves stripped lead from the north side of the church roof.

 During the Second World War Sherburn hosted a small prisoner of war camp.
 The buildings survived in a variety of agricultural uses until the early 21st century when they were replaced by the Vicarage Farm Close development.

 Amenities and leisure

 The village is served by a Church of England Voluntary Controlled primary school run as a federation with another school located in West Lutton.

-Sherburn has a village convenience store located on st Hilda's street which has been serving the communities for nearly a century.
+Sherburn has a village convenience store located on St Hilda's street which has been serving the communities for nearly a century.

 Sherburn is home to a North Yorkshire Fire and Rescue Service Retained Fire Station.

 The Yorkshire Wolds Way National Trail and the Centenary Way long-distance footpath runs just south of the village.
 Sustrans National Cycle Network Route 166 passes 3 mi to the south east of Sherburn.

 Sherburn Cricket Club field two teams in the Scarborough Beckett Cricket League.